buqeye/LearningFromData/LectureNotes/content/Basics/lecture_04.md

 Things to think about:

-* What does ``large'' number of degrees of freedom acutally mean?
+* What does ``large'' number of degrees of freedom actually mean?
 Does it matter where we look?

+* If we have a large number of draws from a uniform distribution, does the CLT imply that the histogrammed distribution should look like a Gaussian?

 * Can you identify a case where the CLT will fail?